nojhan/colout/README.md

 * `-c`, `--colormap`:
   Use the given list of comma-separated colors as a colormap (cycle the colors at each match).

+* `-l`, `--scale`:
+  When using the 'scale' colormap, parse matches as decimal numbers (taking your locale into account) and apply the rainbow colormap linearly between the given SCALE=min,max (SCALE=0,100, by default).

+* `-a`, `--all`:
+  Color the whole input at once instead of line per line (really useful for coloring a source code file with strings on multiple lines).

 * `-t`, `--theme`:
   Interpret PATTERN as a predefined theme (perm, cmake, g++, etc.)